krishnasaga/learning-notes/deep-questions/power-vs-virtues-and-knowledge.md

 # Power vs Virtues

-I like to exploring this by looking at views of some great people in history and presnt world
+I like to start exploring this by going through views of some great people in history and presnt world

 ## Dante Alighieri